edenbenzimra/HomeAssignment/README.md

 # HomeAssignment
-every question has its own file and the cpp file is in the debug file
+question 1's cpp file is inside the homeassignment file inside it